 “PAKISTAN ONE ON ONE was an impromptu project.
-I went to Lahore to shoot a film about the partition.
+I went to Lahore in 2009 to shoot a film about the partition.
 The media in Pakistan had changed so dramatically that I felt compelled to explore public opinions about the news.
-Also, when I screened my first documentary, “The Muslims I Know” (which is based on interviews with Pakistani Americans), audiences were eager to know what people in Pakistan thought.
-This film fulfills that need for dialogue.
-I am fascinated by people’s views about the “other” and I’m always trying to facilitate some rapprochement by showing something new or unexpected that does not jibe with mainstream stereotypes.
-Hopefully this is what this film accomplishes.”
+Also, when I screened my first documentary, “The Muslims I Know” (which is based on interviews with Pakistani Americans), American audiences were eager to know what people in Pakistan thought.
+This film fulfills that need for dialogue.”

 (Mara Ahmed, Director and Producer, March 8, 2011)